000600/StrokeClassifier/README.md

 The dataset can be found at this link: https://www.kaggle.com/datasets/jillanisofttech/brain-stroke-dataset.
 Credit for the dataset collection goes to **whxna-0615**, **stpete_ishii**, and others on *Kaggle*.
 It describes whether or not a person will have a stroke (encoded as 0 or 1) based on multiple factors, including:
 - Age
 - Hypertension (0 : no pateint hypertension, 1 : hypertension within patient)
-- Relative velocity
+- Average glucose level
+- Body mass index (BMI)
-- Absolute magnitude
+- Smoking status

-Note that the initial dataset is biased (this statistic can be found on the data's webpage); it contains 90.3% representation of non-hazardous objects (encoded as 0's in this model) and only 9.7% representation of hazardous objects (encoded as 1's in this model).
-This issue is solved within the classifier file using SMOTE, which oversamples the minority class within the dataset.
+Note that the initial dataset is biased (this statistic can be found on the data's webpage); it contains a higher representation of non-stroke cases (encoded as 0's in this model) than stroke cases (encoded as 1's in this model).
+This issue is addressed within the classifier file using
+Imbalanced-Learn's **SMOTE()**, which oversamples the minority class within the dataset.

 ## Libraries
 This neural network was created with the help of the Tensorflow, Imbalanced-Learn, and Scikit-Learn libraries.